casey/just/README.md

 ------------

 > [!NOTE]
-> `just` is currently not accepting pull requests.
+> `just` is not currently accepting pull requests.
+The contributing section is
+> retained for posterity.

 `just` welcomes your contributions! `just` is released under the maximally permissive